-Philip Marlowe - Watch Order: Release Order
+Philip Marlowe Movies: Release Order

 The Philip Marlowe film series adapts Raymond Chandler's hard-boiled detective stories, following the cynical private investigator as he navigates the dark underbelly of Los Angeles and beyond.
 Each film is standalone, with different actors bringing their own interpretation to the iconic character across multiple decades of cinema.